Presidency of Carlos Menem: Armed forces

 On 3 December 1990, Menem had ordered the forceful repression of a politically motivated uprising by a far-right figure, Col. Mohamed Alí Seineldín, ending the military's involvement in the country's political life.

 Menem was strongly criticized for his pardon on 29 December 1990, of Jorge Videla, Emilio Massera, Leopoldo Galtieri and other men who had been leaders of the 1976–83 dictatorship responsible for government terrorism and the disappearance of an estimated 15,000 political prisoners.
 They were convicted in the 1985 Trial of the Juntas.
 He also pardoned some guerrilla leaders on the grounds of national reconciliation.
 Nearly 50,000 people gathered in protest in Buenos Aires.
 Former President Raúl Alfonsín called it "the saddest day in Argentine history."

 The president effected drastic cuts to the military budget, and appointed Lt.
 Gen. Martín Balza as the Army's General Chief of Staff (head of the military hierarchy).
 Balza, a man of strong democratic convictions and a vocal critic of the Falklands War, had stood up for the legitimate government in every attempted coup d'état throughout his senior career.
 He gave the first institutional self-criticism about the Armed Forces' involvement in the 1976 coup and the ensuing reign of terror.
-Following the brutal death of a conscript, Menem abolished conscription in 1994, decisively ending a military prerogative over society.
+Following the brutal murder of a conscript, Menem abolished conscription in 1994, decisively ending a military prerogative over society.